TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 ### FM Radio

-works - FM radio receiver was successfully picked up by [the new NextRadio app](https://play.google.com/store/apps/details?id=com.nextradioapp.nextradio)
+not working - FM radio receiver could not be picked up by [the new NextRadio app](https://play.google.com/store/apps/details?id=com.nextradioapp.nextradio)

 ### GPS